South Park: Bigger, Longer & Uncut: Critical response

 Rita Kempley of The Washington Post described it as "outrageously profane" and "wildly funny", writing that "While censorship is the filmmakers' main target […] [Parker and Stone's] favorite monster is the Motion Picture Association of America, self-appointed guardians of the nation's chastity.
 It's all in good dirty fun and in service of their pro-tolerance theme."
 Stephen Holden of The New York Times regarded the film's "self-justifying moral" as "about mass entertainment, censorship and freedom of speech."
 He also praised Cartman's subjection to the V-chip as "the movie's sharpest satirical twist, reminiscent of A Clockwork Orange".
 Entertainment Weekly graded the film an A− and commended the film's message in a post-Columbine society, as well as the musical numbers, which "brilliantly parody / honor the conventions of Broadway show tunes and, especially, the Disney-formula ditties that began with Alan Menken and Howard Ashman."
 Writing for The Washington Post, Michael O'Sullivan neutrally regarded the film's offensive nature, commenting "Yes, the lampooning is more broad than incisive, but under the bludgeoning of this blunt instrument very few sacred cows are left standing."
 Reviewing the film for Time, Richard Corliss wrote that "you may laugh yourself sick – as sick as this ruthlessly funny movie is."
 Corliss later named the film his fifth favorite animated film of all time.

 The film also had detractors, without noting the conservative family groups offended by the film's humor.
-Jack Matthews of the Daily News suggested the film's running time made Parker and Stone "run out of ideas".
+Jack Mathews of the Daily News suggested the film's running time made Parker and Stone "run out of ideas".
 Roger Ebert stated that the "vicious social satire" of the film both "offended" and "amazed" him.
 Ebert rated the film 2 1/2 of 4 stars, calling it "the year's most slashing political commentary", but also wrote that "it is too long and runs out of steam, but it serves as a signpost for our troubled times.
 Just for the information it contains about the way we live now, thoughtful and concerned people should see it.
 After all, everyone else will."